-Summer’s winding down, Labor Day is right around the corner, and it’s time to switch up the cocktail menu.
+Memorial Day is right around the corner, and it’s time to switch up the cocktail menu.
 It’s too damn hot for another craft beer.
 Turn on the sprinkler, bust out the Slip ‘N Slide, and pour a round of stiff ones for the neighbors.
 If the kids are old enough to put themselves to bed, amen, and keep on pouring.
-Labor Day weekend pairs parents with cocktails like first-graders with gun-hoses and hotdogs with mustard.
+Three-day weekends pairs parents with cocktails like first-graders with gun-hoses and hotdogs with mustard.

 It’s 5:00 in Puerto Rico, so let’s get started.

-Here in Texas, beer just doesn’t stay cold on Labor Day for more than five seconds, so unless you’re shot-gunning cans of Budweiser like it’s 1999, you’re going to want to focus on spirits.
+Here in Texas, beer just doesn’t stay cold in the Summer for more than five seconds, so unless you’re shot-gunning cans of Budweiser like it’s 1999, you’re going to want to focus on spirits.
 Yep; the hard stuff, served on the rocks, and stiff as a wooden nickel, enough to stand up to the melting ice, screaming kids, and the cold stare of a befuddled neighbor when Skynyrd’s Free Bird comes echoing off your walls after sunset.

 At Bad Daddy, we’ve got your three major bases covered, whiskey, tequila, and vodka, plus the Snakebite, a true wildcard.
 Save the gin for Aunt Maude, and join me for a summer stroll down easy street, where the kids always seem well-mannered, the burgers are juicy and fresh off the grill, and your glass is always half full.
 Good times, noodle salad.

 - The Right Way to Make a Margarita